Silves The Algarve, Portugal Travel Guide

 Taxis are metered (approx. €5-€10 for short Silves rides).
 Uber/Bolt available in Algarve, but might have longer waits in Silves.
 Licensed taxis are generally safe.

 Silves' compact size means walking serves as the main way to find your way its historic core, offering the best immersion.
-For longer distances, a blend of car renting and public transport provides the most flexibility.
+For longer distances, a blend of car rental and public transport provides the most flexibility.